Klemen33/PortfolioWebsite/README.md

 # What is this project?
-This is a Python Developer Portfolio Website Project to show cases Python Skills and Projects.
+This is a Python Developer Portfolio Website Project to showcases Python Skills and Projects.

 ### Web Developments
 - HTML, CSS